 model_name += "-b"

-So the above code is all about defining all the hyper parameters we gonna use, we explained some of them, while we didn't on the others:
+So the above code is all about defining all the hyperparameters we gonna use; we explained some of them while we didn't explain the others:

 TEST_SIZE